aishwaryanevrekar/aishwaryanevrekar/README.md

 ## 👨🏻‍💻 &nbsp; About Me
 - 🔭 I’m currently working on python
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning machine learning and Power Bi
 - 👯 I’m looking to collaborate on data science and machine learning projects
 - 💬 Ask me about coding,content and commmunity ( 3 C's)